BY CHRIS BUXBAUM

 I figured if I was respectful and didn't act like a rabid fan, I would get better results.
 It wasn't easy.

 The way it was set up I could see the shoot through an interior archway from about 4 feet away.
 They shot the 2 minute scene numerous times from 7a.m. til 7 p.m.
-The scene (which got cut from the final movie), takes place while Bowie's Hunger is increasing but before he has started to age.
+The scene (which got cut from the final movie in the end), takes place while Bowie's Hunger is increasing but before he has started to age.

 During the afternoon break, Bowie says he is knackered (he does look tired and possibly a little hungover) and can he take a nap in my bed?
 How could I refuse?